 Ev’ry cloud is silver lined

-For real, you’ll find so much peace in just taking your life in the small, bite-sized pieces called the present.
+You’ll find so much peace in taking your life in the small, bite-sized pieces called the present.

 Just ask God for what you need TODAY.
 Don’t worry about tomorrow to the point of stressing yourself.
 Get through today and ask for what you need for today.